File system security (access rights)

 Access rights on files.

-• r (or -), indicates read permission (or otherwise), that is, the presence or absence of permission to read and copy the file
+- r (or -), indicates read permission (or otherwise), that is, the presence or absence of permission to read and copy the file

-• w (or -), indicates write permission (or otherwise), that is, the permission (or otherwise) to change a file
+- w (or -), indicates write permission (or otherwise), that is, the permission (or otherwise) to change a file

-• x (or -), indicates execution permission (or otherwise), that is, the permission to execute a file, where appropriate
+- x (or -), indicates execution permission (or otherwise), that is, the permission to execute a file, where appropriate

 Access rights on directories.

-• r allows users to list files in the directory;
+- r allows users to list files in the directory;

-• w means that users may delete files from the directory or move files into it;
+- w means that users may delete files from the directory or move files into it;

-• x means the right to access files in the directory.
+- x means the right to access files in the directory.
 This implies that you may read files in the directory provided you have read permission on the individual files.

-So, in order to read a file, you must have execute permission on the directory containing that file, and hence on any directory containing that directory as a subdirectory, and so on, up the tree.
+in order to read a file, you must have execute permission on the

 Some examples

--rwxrwxrwxa file that everyone can read, write and execute (and delete).
+-rwxrwxrwx | a file that everyone can read, write and execute (and delete). |

--rw-------a file that only the owner can read and write - no-one else
+-rw------- | a file that only the owner can read and write - no-one else can read or write and no-one has execution rights (e.g. your mailbox file). |

 5.2 Changing access rights